Work Bitch: Reception

-Live performances, usage in media and legacy
+Live performances

 Spears performed "Work Bitch" as the opening act of her Las Vegas residency, Britney: Piece of Me (2013–17).
 The performance begins with the singer "descending from the sky in a globe-like cage".
 After exiting the cage, she performs the choreography from the music video, accompanied by 16 alien-masked dancers.
 Spears sports a "skin-tight, sequined bodysuit" for the performance, similar to the diamond outfit she wore during the "Toxic" music video (2004).
 Keith Caulfield of Billboard said "Spears was particularly energetic in the number, which seemed to delight the crowd".
 Caryn Ganz of Rolling Stone considered it the best moment of the concert, noting that "Spears stomped around the stage with authority and nailed her choreography, setting a hopeful tone for the night".
 On May 22, 2016, Spears performed the song in a medley of her greatest hits at the 2016 Billboard Music Awards.
 It was also the opening number at Spears's set on the iHeartRadio Music Festival on September 24, and on the 2016 Apple Music Festival on September 27, 2016.
 The song was also streamed live along with "Toxic" from Spears' final Britney: Piece of Me show date on December 31, 2017, on ABC's Dick Clark's New Year's Rockin' Eve to an audience of 25.6 million.

 On October 14, 2013, Nicole "Snooki" Polizzi and her dance partner Sasha Farber performed "Work Bitch" on the season 17 of Dancing with the Stars.
 Polizzi explained that the performance was "a celebration of me being a mother, a woman, a new person, and working seven days a week to provide a great life for my family".
-A week later, Polizzi and Farber also performed the track on The Ellen DeGeneres Show.
-The song was parodied on the Comedy Central animated series, South Park.
-Seen in the episode, "The Hobbit", the song was used during a gym montage where most of the 4th grade girls and Timmy were "working out" by manipulating photos of themselves in Photoshop and using Instagram filters.
-"Work Bitch" was also featured on TV series New Girl, in the episode "Menus", during a scene where Coach (Damon Wayans Jr.) tries to get Nick (Jake Johnson) in shape.
-It was used in the 2019 movie Matthias & Maxime, and was featured in the dance-rhythm video game, Just Dance 2019.

-In a 2020 research, done by Sportsshoes.com, it was found out that the song was the most popular song for running, "it sets a decent running pace of around 3.5 miles an hour and offers some motivational quotes to enjoy as you go".